Akash-Rastogi/NeuralNetworks/Assignments/3/README.md

 #Neural Networks
 #Due date: Sept.
 29, 2016

-#The purpose of the this assignment is to practice with Widrow-Huff learning and adaptive filters.

 <br/>The purpose of the this assignment is to practice with Hebbian learning rules.

 <br/>Modify the program in previous assignment such that: